First Time User? Sign Up Now

 Treatment of stage III Wilms tumor

-Table 5 provides an overview of the standard treatment options and survival data for stage III Wilms tumor, based on published results.
+Table 6 provides an overview of the standard treatment options and survival data for patients with stage III Wilms tumor, based on published results.

 Loss of heterozygosity of 1p or 16q was shown to influence EFS but not OS in 588 patients with stage III FH Wilms tumor treated on the COG AREN0532 protocol.
-When combined, lymph node status and loss of heterozygosity status provided a strong predictor of excellent EFS and OS when both were absent, with a 4-year EFS of 97% and OS of 99%.[Level of evidence: 2Di] The outcome was poorer for patients having both positive lymph nodes and loss of heterozygosity of 1p or 16q, with a 4-year EFS of 74%.
-However, 4-year OS was not influenced, at 92%.
+When combined, lymph node status and loss of heterozygosity status provided a strong predictor of excellent EFS and OS when both were absent, with a 4-year EFS rate of 97%, and an OS rate of 99%.[Level of evidence: 2Di] The outcome was poorer for patients having both positive lymph nodes and loss of heterozygosity of 1p or 16q, with a 4-year EFS rate of 74%.
+However, the 4-year OS rate was not influenced, at 92%.
+On the basis of these results, therapy was augmented for patients with loss of heterozygosity of 1p/16q for patients enrolled on the AREN0533 trial.
+Patients with stage III and stage IV Wilms tumor with loss of heterozygosity were treated with regimen M. The 4-year EFS rate was 90.2%, and the OS rate was 96.1%, compared with a 4-year EFS rate of 61.3% (P = .001) and a 4-year OS rate of 86.0% (P = .087) for patients in the NWTS-5 trial.
+There was a suggestion of improvement in survival; however, the study was not powered to detect differences in survival.[Level of evidence: 3iiiDi]

 Treatment of stage IV Wilms tumor

-Table 6 provides an overview of the standard treatment options and survival data for stage IV Wilms tumor, based on published results.
+Table 7 provides an overview of the standard treatment options and survival data for patients with stage IV Wilms tumor, based on published results.

 Stage IV disease is defined by the presence of hematogenous metastases to the lung, liver, bone, brain, or other sites, with the lung being the most common site.
 Historically, chest x-rays were used to detect pulmonary metastases.
 The introduction of CT created controversy because many patients had lung nodules detected by chest CT scans that were not seen on chest x-rays.
 Management of newly diagnosed patients with FH Wilms tumor who have lung nodules detected only by CT scans (with negative chest x-ray) has elicited controversy as to whether they need to be treated with additional intensive treatment that is accompanied by acute and late toxicities.